 The eServices menu for trade marks has changed to allow customers to navigate through the system with more ease by offering a simplified view when selecting various service requests.

 To make it easier to access high volume forms when managing IP Rights the general eServices request menu has been moved to a more prominent position under General Trade Mark Services.

 By clicking on Respond to an Examiner’s Report or Update an Owner Name/Address from the new menu, customers will now be given simplified options and more information to assist them selecting the correct form.

-The existing trade mark PDF forms will be replaced with web-based forms.
+The existing trade mark PDF forms have been replaced with web-based forms.
 These enhancements enable pre-emptive text and remove the need to manually enter details when completing the forms.
 The ability to attach static forms has been removed, replacing them with structured forms that will be pre-populated with customer information.
 These changes will lead to more consistent customer information, improved data quality and faster response times by IP Australia.

-The following trade mark forms will be amended:
+The following trade mark forms have been amended: